-Zola is the stripper tweet-storm movie you've been waiting for: Sundance review
+Zola review: the stripper tweet-storm movie you've been waiting for

 It almost seems inevitable in 2020: a movie ripped entirely from a Reddit thread.
 And Zola does come steeped in a sort of surreal internet shorthand — a wild candy-colored road saga with piles of style and postmodern flair, told in the key of smartphone.

 For all its luscious zooms on stripper poles and sudden bursts of violence, though, the film is also a great, sly affirmation of the Black female gaze: Over and over, Taylour Paige's title character proves to be the only sane woman in the room.
 (To be fair, she's also the narrator.)
 Her Zola is a part-time waitress and exotic dancer whose weekend from hell begins when a diner customer (a glittering, shark-eyed Riley Keough) named Stefani makes the executive decision that they will become best friends.
 Within hours, Stefani invites her to join her in Florida for what she promises will be easy money: dance at a couple of clubs, earn, go home.